Capstone-Projects-2023-Spring/project-algorithmic-trading/documentation/docs/system-architecture/design.md

         float high_52
         float low_52
         float avg_daily_volume
+        float daily_high
+        float daily_low
+        float daily_num_transactions
+        float daily_open_price
+        float daily_volume
+        float daily_vwap
+        date timestamp
     }

-    ORDER }o--|| STOCK : contain
-    ORDER {
-        int order_id
-        string username
-        string stock_symbol
-        string order_type
-        int quantity
-        float price
-        time order_time
-    }
     PORTFOLIO {
         int portfolio_id
         string username
+        float balance
     }
-    PORTFOLIO ||--o{ PORTFOLIO_STOCK : hold
+    PORTFOLIO ||--o{ PORTFOLIO_STOCK : holds
     PORTFOLIO_STOCK ||--o{ STOCK: holds
     PORTFOLIO_STOCK {
         int portfolio_id
         int stock_symbol
         int quantity
         float purchase_price
+        date timestamp
     }
+    BACKLOG {
+        string ticker
+        date date
+        float open
+        float close
+        float low
+        float high
+        float volume
+        int id
+    }
+    MODEL_PREDICTION {
+        string stock
+        float predicted_close
+        date date
+        float execution_time
+        int id
+    }
 ```
 The User entity represents a user of the application.
 It contains basic information on the user, with their username as the primary key.
-User has direct relationships with the Order entity and the Portfolio entity.
+User has direct relationships with the Portfolio entity.
 A user can place an order (buying stock.)
-The order entity has a primary key order_id and foreign keys username and stock_symbol, linking an order instance to the user who placed the order and the stock they ordered.
-The order entity is essentially a receipt or purchase history for a user.
 When a stock is ordered, it is placed in a user's portfolio, which is a collection of stocks the user currently has stake in (sold stocks are not included.)
 The Portfolio entity has a primary key portfolio_id and foreign key username, linking the portfolio to the user it belongs to.
 The stock table represents a specific stock, and contains a primary key stock_symbol and various metrics used to determine the stock's value.
 The Portfolio and Stock entities have a many-to-many relationship, thus they have a junction table Portfolio_Stock.
 This contains foreign keys portfolio_id and stock_symbol.
 These foreign keys act together to uniquely identify an entry in the junction table.
+The Backlog entity holds stock data for every stock in the S&P 500 index.
+It is automatically updated daily with the most recent stock data.
+The Model_Prediction entity holds predicted close prices that are outputted by our machine learning model.